-A few years ago I learned that I have a Redemptive-Movement Hermeneutic.
+A few years ago, I learned that I have a Redemptive-Movement Hermeneutic.
 (Not to worry.
-They tell me that with surgery and proper medication it can be treated.)
-A hermeneutic is the “lens” we look through to read scripture.
+They tell me it can be treated with surgery and proper medication.)
+A hermeneutic is the “lens” we look through to read Scripture.
 This lens involves our understanding of God and his purposes in giving Scripture.
-It involves our perceptions of the authors.
+It affects our perceptions of the authors.
 It involves cultural assumptions we bring to the text from our own experience.
-We all engage in hermeneutics but we usually do it without reflection.
+We all engage in hermeneutics, but we usually do it without reflection.
 It is taken for granted.

-Years ago I began to realize that theologically conservative Christians and liberal Christians have something in common.
+Years ago, I realized that theologically conservative and liberal Christians have something in common.
 Their hermeneutics assume Scripture is static.
-The conservative perspective views Scripture as a once and for all time “blueprint” for humanity.
-It is often referred to as a “manual for living” or “God’s plan” for our lives.
+The conservative perspective views Scripture as a once-and-for-all-time “blueprint” for humanity.
+It is often called a “manual for living” or “God’s plan” for our lives.
 In my estimation, there is often a lack of appreciation for cultural context within this perspective.

 The liberal wing of the church tends to see Scripture as a collection of inspired (if that) human documents written by fallible authors.
-Scripture offers us very general principles about things like love and worship, but it is not much use for giving guidance in contemporary living.
-Human reason and knowledge have advanced so far beyond biblical understandings that all we can truly glean are the broadest of principles.
+Scripture offers us very general principles about things like love and worship, but it is not very useful for guiding contemporary living.
+Human reason and knowledge have advanced beyond biblical understandings that all we can glean are the broadest principles.
 We place ourselves above Scripture to interpret it.
 In my estimation, this perspective lacks appreciation of the divinely inspired nature and preservation of Scripture.
 It undercuts the authority it has over our lives.

-My concern with both of these perspectives is that they are static and not dynamic.
+My concern with both perspectives is that they are static and not dynamic.
 William J. Webb is the one I stole the “Redemptive-Movement Hermeneutic” label from.
 He uses an “XYZ” formula.

-X stands for the particular culture context a Scripture passage was written in.
+X stands for the particular cultural context a Scripture passage was written in.

-Y stands for the concrete words of Scripture and the ethic they teach in contrast to culture.
+Y stands for the concrete words of Scripture and the ethics they teach in contrast to culture.

-Z stands for the ultimate ethic the God intends for eternity.
+Z stands for the ultimate ethic that God intends for eternity.

 Therefore, when I read a passage of Scripture, I have three questions to keep in front of me.